pombase/website/src/docs/faq/how-can-i-search-or-browse-go-annotations.md

 Hint: to find *S. pombe* annotations, use Organism:
-Schizosaccharomyces pombe, Taxon: 4896 (*Schizosaccharomyces pombe*) or Source: PomBase.
+Schizosaccharomyces pombe, Taxon: 4896 (*Schizosaccharomyces pombe*) or Source: ${database_name}.
 You can download the results in GAF format.

-In PomBase, GO term names and IDs on gene pages link to ontology term pages for GO terms, which in turn offer links to AmiGO, QuickGO and BioPortal.
+In ${database_name}, GO term names and IDs on gene pages link to ontology term pages for GO terms, which in turn offer links to AmiGO, QuickGO and BioPortal.